Skip to main content

 Infrastructure technology affects availability patterns.
 Brightspeed's fiber buildout targets specific neighborhoods with new construction or infrastructure upgrades, creating patchwork availability even within their broader service areas.
 Frontier Fiber's fiber network similarly reaches select locations, with DSL or fixed wireless filling coverage gaps in less densely populated areas.

 Check availability before planning to switch providers.
-Both companies offer address lookup tools on their websites showing whether service reaches your location, which technology type (fiber vs cable vs DSL) they can provide, and which speed tiers qualify.
+Both companies offer address lookup tools on their websites showing whether service reaches your location.
+Which technology type (fiber vs cable vs DSL) they can provide, and which speed tiers qualify.
 Availability can vary dramatically between adjacent addresses based on infrastructure placement, property boundaries, and easement access.

 Contract Terms & Fees